joelcpinheiro/joelcpinheiro.github.io/README.md

 docker swarm join-token manager

 ```
-Don't forget of allow the communication port 2377 on iptables to cluster work successfully. :)
+Don't forget of allow the communication port 2377 on iptables to cluster work successfully, insert the line on the /etc/sysconfig/iptables:
+-A INPUT -s 0.0.0.0/0 -m state --state NEW -j ACCEPT

 Now you should install the portainer, accessing one server manage node and view the step 2.
 The Portainer is a GUI manager wich permit view all the resources on your cluster of Docker Swarm.